108th Wing: Units

-The wing operates nine KC-135R Stratotankers and two C-32B Cargo Aircraft.
+The wing operates as a classic associate unit to the 305AMW flying the KC-46A and two C-32B Aircraft.

 History

 Formation of the 108th Wing

 The World War II 348th Fighter Group was redesignated as the 108th Fighter Group and allotted to the New Jersey National Guard on 24 May 1946.
 It was organized at Newark Municipal Airport and extended federal recognition later that year.
 Initially, the group reported to the 52d Fighter Wing of the New York National Guard and was supported by the 208th Air Service Group.
 In the fall of 1950, the Air National Guard reorganized its combat units under the wing base organization that had been used by the regular Air Force since 1947.
 In this reorganization, the 108th Fighter Wing was formed to include the 108th Group and its support elements, organized into the 108th Air Base Group, 108th Maintenance and Supply Group and the 108th Medical Group.

 Korean War mobilization

 Only a few months after being organized, the unit was called to active federal service on 1 March 1951 and moved to Turner Air Force Base, Georgia, where it was assigned to Strategic Air Command's 40th Air Division.
 At Turner it became the 108th Fighter-Bomber Wing in May.
 In December 1951 it was transferred to Tactical Air Command and moved to Godman Air Force Base, Kentucky where it replaced the 123d Fighter-Bomber Wing, which had moved to England.
 On 1 December 1952, the wing transferred its mission, personnel and equipment to the 405th Fighter-Bomber Wing and returned to state control.